How Did we Decide to Seek Financial Independence/Early Retirement (FIRE)?

 - Fully invest in IRA (no longer Roths based on Mad Fientist research)

-- Take any extra money and open a taxable VTSAX account, but we haven’t had a year yet where we saved enough to do this
+- Take any extra money and open a taxable VTSAX account

 - Don’t pay off our mortgage early (as tempting as that is, mathematically it does not make sense)